reversed-coffee/system-hardening/windows/Remote-Security.md

         - Do you NEED to share the entire C drive?
     - Manage access control accordingly
         - Restrict who can connect to the file sharing server

+- Securing SMB
+    - If using SMB 1.0, remove it and install newer edition

+- Server Manager -> Local Server -> IE Enhanced Security - Enable